oNe731/oNe731/README.md

-# ✨ Welcome to "GimeOne" GitHub
+# ✨ Welcome to "GimOne" GitHub
 - I am in university and studying game development.
 - I am interested in programming, 3D graphics, and 2D graphics in that order, and I am studying.